korvahannu/arch-nvidia-drivers-installation-guide/README.md

 ## Step 4: Reboot and enjoy!

-You can now safely reboot and enjoy the proprietary nvidia drivers.
+You can now safely reboot and enjoy the proprietary NVIDIA drivers.
 If you have any problems check the Arch Linux Wiki or the forums for common pitfalls and questions.